-It should be noted that the methodology to calculate the Pay Gap has resulted in some female and male staff being excluded for one of 3 reasons; the first being that they are staff from one of 10 stations that are paid a salary based on historic levels of emergency incidents.
-The second that they are staff who were not employed for the whole of January-March 2020 or were on unpaid leave or maternity leave in the reference period and the third that they are staff whose derived "annualised" hours were less than 104. i.e. minimum annual hours for On-call staff.
+It should be noted that the methodology to calculate the Pay Gap has resulted in some female and male staff being excluded for one of 3 reasons; the first being that they are staff from one of the stations that are paid a salary based on historic levels of emergency incidents.
+The second that they are staff who were not employed for the whole of January-March 2021 or were on unpaid leave or maternity leave in the reference period and the third that they are staff whose derived "annualised" hours were less than 104, i.e. minimum annual hours for On-call staff.

-As a result of the above, only 881 male staff and 45 female staff were included in the calculations whilst 1123 men and 71 women were employed by the Service at the time of extraction of the data and calculating the pay gap.
+As a result of the above, only 837 male staff and 39 female staff were included in the calculations whilst 1073 men and 68 women were employed by the Service at the time of extraction of the data and calculating the pay gap.

-Female staff were disproportionately affected as only 63% were included in the calculations compared to 78% of the male staff.

-Although the female contingent increased by 5, the amount of women included in the calculations remained at 45.
-This issue of not including staff in the calculation does not arise in any of the other staff groups.
+Female staff were disproportionately affected as only 57% were included in the calculations compared to 78% of the male staff.
+Although the female contingent decreased by 3, the amount of women included in the calculations decreased by 6.